 How Much a DUI Can Raise Your Car Insurance Rates

-Other Factors that Influence Your Auto Insurance after a DUI
+Other Factors That Influence Your Auto Insurance after a DUI

-Age: One factor we found was age.
-An 18-year old with a driving under the influence conviction 12 months previous, would have his Property Damage Insurance premiums be about 5% higher than a 30-year old with the same profile.
+Age: One key factor we found is age.
+Insurance for an 18-year-old who has been convicted of driving under the influence within the past 12 months would be 5% less affordable than coverage for a 30-year-old with the same history.
 In fact, for anyone under the age of 19, a single DUI within a year will be at least 5% costlier than for anyone older.
 The youngest of drivers will suffer the most in terms of insurance with a driving under the influence charge.

-|Company||Without DUI||With DUI||Percent Difference|
+|Company||Without DUI||With DUI||Percentage Difference|